arosh/naist-bus-schedule/README.md

 Well...
 Nara Kotsu's latest system provides timetable data in PDF format, whereas the previous system provided them in HTML table format.
 In those days, HTML tables could be converted to machine-readable CSVs by formatting them in Excel or Google Spreadsheets.
 It was the easiest way to obtain machine-readable timetable data without complicated parsing programs.
 Since Nara Kotsu has upgraded the timetable system, the original author understands that this format is no longer useful.

+### Should I include `data.json` in the PR?

+No. [#32](https://github.com/arosh/naist-bus-schedule/pull/34) includes `data.json` in the PR, but it is no longer required.
+GitHub Actions automatically generate it.

 ## License

 * Icons made by [Freepik](http://www.freepik.com) from [www.flaticon.com](http://www.flaticon.com) is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/).